 Not much, yet, beyond regular HD that the TV can upconvert.
-There are no broadcast outlets in the U.S. supporting 4K/UHD yet and no movies available on disc.
+There are no broadcast outlets in the United States supporting 4K/UHD and no movies available on disc.
 You will find some 4K shorts on YouTube, and Sony is selling a $700 Ultra HD 2TB player that downloads videos overnight.
 However, the Sony FMP-X1 player has access to fewer than 200 items — movies and individual TV show episodes — available via Sony's online service.
-It also requires a long download time — a two-hour movie runs 30 to 40 GB, and you can't start watching until the entire file is downloaded.
+It also requires a long download time — a two-hour movie runs 30 GB to 40 GB, and you can't start watching until the entire file is downloaded.
 Furthermore, the service and player work only with Sony's Ultra HD sets.

 When will more 4K content be available?

-A smattering of 4K content is available now, and more will be coming in 2014.
-For now, there is no easy way to deliver 4K programs, because in theory, they have four times the data of HD, which means they could require four times the bandwidth (although new video-compression schemes are expected to significantly reduce those demands).
+A smattering of 4K content is available now, with more coming later this year.
+The difficulty arises because there is no easy way to deliver 4K programs.
+In theory, they have four times the data of HD, which means they could require four times the bandwidth (although new video-compression schemes are expected to significantly reduce those demands).

 Such data rates are impractical for current broadcast TV (over the air or via cable or satellite), which, with a few exceptions, doesn't even deliver full-HD 1080p resolution for most channels.
 (Instead, most stations come across in the 720p format or alternating, interlaced 540-line video frames called 1080 interlaced, or 1080i).
 Therefore, supporting Ultra HD would require broadcasters to make system-wide upgrades.

 Today's Blu-ray discs can store up to 50GB, which probably won't be enough for 4K/Ultra HD video.
 Estimates for a two-hour movie range from 30GB to more than 100GB depending on what compression technology is used.
-A new Ultra HD-capable Blu-ray specification isn't expected until sometime in 2014, by which point there will likely be Blu-ray discs of 100GB or greater capacity.
+A new Ultra HD-capable Blu-ray specification isn't expected until the end of 2014, by which point there will likely be Blu-ray discs of 100GB or greater capacity.

-Further compounding the compatibility problem for existing hardware is that a standard connection from a hard drive or AV receiver to a TV can't technically handle the data demands of 4K.
+Further compounding the compatibility problem for existing hardware is that a standard connection from a hard drive or an AV receiver to a TV can't technically handle the data demands of 4K.
 There is a newly minted HDMI 2.0 specification to handle Ultra HD, but only a few new products support it.
-Even some Ultra HD sets that have been sold do not, and will not, support HDMI 2.0, so they will have to display video at a slower-than-optimal 24 frames per second.
+Even some Ultra HD sets that were sold last year do not, and will not, support HDMI 2.0 (or HEVC), so they will have to display video at a slower-than-optimal 24 frames per second.

-The new HDMI connection will support Ultra HD at the standard digital TV frame rate of 60 fps, but it will take time for consumer electronics companies to build HDMI 2.0 support into new products such as A/V receivers.
+The new HDMI connection will support Ultra HD at the standard digital TV frame rate of 60 fps, but it will take time for the majority of consumer electronics companies to build HDMI 2.0 support into new products such as A/V receivers.
 (Sony and Toshiba have said that some of their products will be upgradable through firmware updates, and Samsung will sell an updated receiver module that users can swap in.)

 What will it take to make 4K work?

-The secret is to compress the video, using algorithms to cram more detail into less data, as well as throwing out some detail that viewers would be unlikely to see.
+Clearly, the secret is to better compress the video, using algorithms to cram more detail into less data, while also throwing out some detail that viewers would be unlikely to see.
 Most broadcast and cable TV systems use an older compression technology called MPEG-2, which does not provide enough compression to manage Ultra HD.

 Some satellite providers and Blu-ray discs use a version of the newer MPEG-4 standard called H.264.
-This technology can compress about twice as much data as MPEG-2 and deliver a better picture.
-The new high-efficiency video coding (HEVC) compression algorithm, also known as H.265, could further compress the video by a factor of two, essentially making it the same as an HD video using the old MPEG-2 standard that most cable companies still use.
+This technology can compress about twice as much data as MPEG-2, so it actually delivers a better picture.
+The new HEVC compression algorithm, also known as H.265, can further compress the video by a factor of two, essentially making it the same as an HD video using the old MPEG-2 standard that most cable companies still use.
 Netflix will be the first to offer such 4K programs, but remember that you'll also need an HEVC-compatible set to enjoy the picture.

 What comes after 4K?

 While 4K is far from ready for prime time (literally), its successor, 8K, is already on the drawing board.
 And several TV manufacturers have already demonstrated 8K prototype sets.
-All the problems of delivering 4K to a TV become that much harder when you're trying to provide enough detail to fill 8K's 7680 x 4320 pixels.
-However, given the investment necessary for studios and broadcasters to upgrade (some only recently finished installing HD equipment), many networks have been saying off-the-record that they may forgo 4K altogether and wait for 8K before making upgrades.
+All the problems of delivering 4K to a TV become that much harder when you're trying to provide enough detail to fill 8K television's 7680 x 4320 pixels.
+However, given the investment necessary for studios and broadcasters to upgrade (some only recently finished installing HD equipment), many networks have said off-the-record that they may forgo 4K altogether and wait for 8K before upgrading.